Mission Ready: 52nd Fighter Wing deploys to defend global missions

-An F-16 Fighting Falcon assigned to the 480th Fighter Squadron, takes off from Spangdahlem Air Base, Germany on Oct.
+F-16 Fighting Falcons assigned to the 480th Fighter Squadron, taxi and take off from Spangdahlem Air Base, Germany, Oct.
 25, 2024.
-Various squadrons from Spangdahlem AB mobilized for a deployment to the U.S. Central Command area of responsibility to help defend U.S. and coalition interests, promote regional security, and deter potential adversaries in the region.
-(U.S. Air Force photo by Staff Sgt.
-Jacob Wongwai)
+480th F-16s were recently deployed to support the U.S. Central Command area of responsibility to help defend U.S. and partner interests, bolster regional security, and deter potential adversaries in the region.
+(U.S. Air Force video by Airman 1st Class Demi M. Ebert)

 |Date Taken: